Flagsmith/flagsmith-docs/docs/deployment/overview.md

 [Front End](https://github.com/Flagsmith/flagsmith-frontend) environment variables in order to configure this:

 - `FLAGSMITH_ON_FLAGSMITH_API_KEY`
-  - The flagsmith environment key we use to manage features - Flagsmith runs on Flagsmith.
+  - The Flagsmith Client-side Environment Key we use to manage features - Flagsmith runs on Flagsmith.
 This will be the API key for the project you created as instructed above.
 - `FLAGSMITH_ON_FLAGSMITH_API_URL`
   - The API URL which the Flagsmith front end dashboard should communicate with.
 This will most likely be the domain name of the Flagsmith API you are self hosting: Flagsmith runs on Flagsmith.
 E.g. For our SaaS hosted platform, the